 If you are seeking admission to a graduate program, please refer to the requirements for the Master of Liberal Arts or the Master of Professional Studies in Homeland Security or Computing Technologies.

-For undergraduate students, your first step is to submit this online application along with a non-refundable $25 processing fee.
+For undergraduate students, your first step is to submit an online application along with a non-refundable $25 processing fee.
 Depending on your admission status, please follow these guidelines for enrollment:

 If you graduated from high school within the last two years and you have never attended a regionally accredited institution, you must submit your high school transcript (including graduation date) and ACT scores to your advisor before being allowed to register for classes.
 If you received an English score of 22 or above, you may register for ENGL 1010 (Writing).
 If you received less than a score of 22 on the English portion of the ACT or if you did not take the ACT, you must register for CSEN 1000 (Composition & Reading).
 If you are placed into CSEN 1000 (Composition & Reading), you may enroll in no more than one additional class during your first semester.